Coherence restoring in communication line via controlled interaction with environment: Restoring 1-order coherence matrix

-Now we consider the (0,1)-excitation space and construct the protocol for restoring the elements of the 1-order coherence matrix $\rho^{(1)}$ only, thus leaving all elements of the 0-order coherence matrix unrestored.
+Now we consider the (0,1)-excitation { state-space,} { i.e., the state-space spanned by the eigenvectors with 0- and 1 excitations,} and construct the protocol for restoring the elements of the 1-order coherence matrix $\rho^{(1)}$ only, thus leaving all elements of the 0-order coherence matrix unrestored.
 In this case Eq.(\ref{rho}) gets the following form:

 Here, the matrix $\rho^{(1)}$ is the row of $N$ elements, $H^{(0)}$ and $Z_i^{(0)}$ are scalars, $H^{(1)}$ is a matrix $N\times N$ and $Z_i^{(1)}$ is a diagonal matrix $N\times N$.
 Eq.(\ref{rhonm2}) can be written in the matrix form: